 Genomic DNA (extract from tissues and cells)

-The DNA residing in the chromosomes inside the nucleus, with all the biological information to be passed on to the next generation, is called genomic DNA (gDNA).
-The words "genome" and "genomic" come from the word "gene".
-A gene is a set of codons that specify a specific protein chain, along with the associated start and stop codons.
-The word "genome" is an extension of this concept and refers to the set of genes and other information contained in the nucleus of an organism's cells.
-Often, when the word "DNA" is used without further specification, it refers to gDNA.
+Genomic DNA (gDNA) refers to the DNA residing in the chromosomes inside the nucleus, containing all the biological information to be transmitted to the next generation.
+The terms "genome" and "genomic" derive from the word "gene".
+A gene is a set of codons specifying a particular protein chain, along with its start and stop codons.
+The concept of "genome" extends this idea to include the complete set of genes and other genetic information within the nucleus of an organism's cells.
+Often, when "DNA" is mentioned without further specification, it refers to gDNA.